sevagas/bk_storage/README.md

 # bk_storage
-This repository is used to store some binaries and thirs party ready to download
+This repository is used to store some binaries and third party ready to download

 Available files:
  - htmlhelp.exe -> HTML Help Workshop Installer (to create .chm files)